 What Are Opiates?

-Opiates are pain-relieving medications that are only prescribed in hospital for the management of moderate to serious pain.
+Opiates are pain-relieving medications that are only prescribed in a hospital for the management of moderate to serious pain.
 However, they are highly addictive, because their efficacy is dependent on how they interact with the pleasure and satisfaction points in the brain.
-This means that even users with a legitimate need for opiates can become addicted, needing treatment and rehab to properly recover.
+This means that even users with a legitimate need for opiates can become addicted, needing treatment and rehab to recover properly.